Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.serviceAttachments.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
 Retrieves an aggregated list of all of the snapshots in your project across all regions and global scope.
-To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.snapshots.aggregatedList({ project: "project",  });